LowenMistoul/testplank/README.txt

 Then I thought about Some animation for the Navbar instead But I realise that it was actually in te design's instruction already

+I also realised that the arrow SVG needed some changes to be able to fit with the over animation I added nothing really fancy I think